TITLE 44: GOVERNMENT CONTRACTS, GRANTMAKING, PROCUREMENT AND PROPERTY MANAGEMENT

 PART 1 CHIEF PROCUREMENT OFFICER FOR GENERAL SERVICES STANDARD PROCUREMENT

 SECTION 1.2025 SOLE SOURCE OR SOLE ECONOMICALLY FEASIBLE SOURCE PROCUREMENT

 Section 1.2025 Sole Source or Sole Economically Feasible Source Procurement

 The provisions of this Part apply to procurement from a sole source or sole economically feasible source (referred to as sole source) unless the estimated amount of the procurement is within the limit authorized in Section 1.2020 (Small Purchases) or unless emergency conditions exist as defined in Section 1.2030 (Emergency Procurements), in which case those other procedures may be used.

 b) Conditions for Use of Sole Source or Sole Economically Feasible Procurement

-Sole source procurement is permissible when a requirement is available from only a single supplier.
-Sole economically feasible procurement is permissible when only one supplier is deemed economically feasible.
+A sole source procurement is permissible when a requirement is available from only a single supplier.
+A sole economically feasible procurement is permissible when only one supplier is deemed economically feasible.
 A requirement for a particular proprietary item does not justify a sole source procurement if there is more than one vendor authorized to provide that item.
 The following are examples of circumstances that could necessitate sole or sole economically feasible source procurement (this list is not exhaustive):